DIVA-DIA/DeepDIVA/README.md

 ## Citing us

-If you use our software, please cite our paper as:
+If you use our software, please cite our paper as (will be updated soon):

 ``` latex
 @inproceedings{albertipondenkandath2018deepdiva,